Kashk: Etymology

 From Middle Persian (kšk' / kašk), thought to have came from (hwš- / hōš-, "dry") in reference to the fermentation process which involves drying under the sun, The term was loaned to numerous languages including Arabic, Syriac, Turkish, Azerbaijani and many others.

+In Turkic languages, it is known as qurut/kurut.
+Qurut derives from the Turkic verb quru-t ('to make dry').

 In Armenian – chortan (chor means "dry", while tan is buttermilk, the leftover liquid from making butter).

-In Turkic languages, qurut derives from the verb quru-t ('to make dry').